Information for Authors & Editorial Policies

 Authors should note THMT is a gold open access journal which makes research output freely and immediately available online on publication.

-THMT will also correct known copies of the article in and CorssMark.
-It is the author’s responsibility to update articles in institutional repositories.
+THMT will also correct known copies of the article in databases such as PubMed and CorssMark, but it is the author’s responsibility to update articles in institutional repositories.

 Authors are encouraged to deposit the final published PDF in their institutional repository or any suitable subject repository on publication.
 A link to THMT’s website is required to ensure integrity, authenticity and provenance of the scientific record, with the online published version identified as the incontrovertible version of record and include the DOI number.